patrikulus/copilot-studio-workshop/README.md

 3. In the top right corner, select the newly created environment (e.g., `CopilotWorkshop`).
 4. You are now ready to create and test your own custom copilots!

+---

+## ✅ Next Steps

+- Follow the [Demo Script](./copilot-demo.md) to build your first Copilot Agent
+- Explore [Power Automate](https://make.powerautomate.com/) to trigger actions from your agent
+- Review [GitHub API Docs](https://docs.github.com/en/rest) for custom integrations

+---

+🛠 *Need help?
+Feel free to open an issue in this repo or ask during the workshop.*